jrdurandt/joltc-odin/README.md

 ## Issues
 Only tested on Linux (Pop!_OS 22.04).
 Leveraging Zig's cross-compile powers to build for Windows and macOS but NOT tested on those platforms.

+## TODO
+Currenty, the bindings are hand generated (with some help from ChatGPT to do the tedious work from converting C functions to Odin format).
+I want this to be simpler with auto-generated bindings.
+Ideas:
+  - See [jolt](https://gitlab.com/raygarner13/jolt) that uses extensive Python scripts to generate bindings
+  - Use the generated Zig buldings to translate into Odin.